Alignment of Density Maps in Wasserstein Distance

 \subsection{Algorithmic Complexity}

 Here we briefly discuss the complexity of our Algorithm \ref{algo:bo align} with respect to the size $L$ of the volumes.
 The majority of the computational cost of our algorithm takes place in (i) solving the surrogate problem \eqref{eq:pick candiate} and (ii) evaluating the loss $\Fwemd$.
 The former step is always a three-dimensional optimization problem and does not depend explicitly on $L$.
 Our empirical experience suggests that with the early stopping that we have adopted its cost is relatively small compared to evaluating $\Fwemd$.
 The latter would involve two steps, where one first rotates one of the volumes using nonuniform fast Fourier transform that costs $O(L^3\log L)$, and then computes the WEMD with a cost of $O(L^3)$.
+One may need to use a larger maximum scale level $s$ for large $L$'s but the dependence is in general only logarithmic.
 Therefore the total cost of Algorithm \ref{algo:bo align} is on the order of $O(TL^3 \log L)$ where $T$ is the total number of iterations which can be fixed for instance as 200.
 Therefore the dependence on $T$ improves over naive exhaustive search methods which cost $O(|S|\times L^3)$ where $|S|=O(10^5)\sim O(10^6)$ is the size of the rotation grid to search over, and the dependence on $L$ improves over the convolution based methods such as \cite{kyatkin2000algorithms,chen2013fast} which would take $O(L^4)$.